Are you looking for the best examples of social proof that you can use to drive more sales and conversions?

 That’s because your follower count is an indicator of social proof that can motivate people to join your online community.

 28. Social media likes: Similar to the last two social proof examples, having a post with tons of “likes” can go a long way in reaching more people online.

 When people see a post, they may quickly glance at the content.
 But if they see it’s been liked by hundreds of people, they’ll likely go back and read the post in more depth.

-28. Social media shoutouts: Twitter and Facebook have become two great resources for harvesting social proof.
-If someone speaks positively about your brand online, you can take a quick screenshot and add it to your website:
+29. Social media shoutouts: Twitter and Facebook have become two great resources for harvesting social proof.
+If someone speaks positively about your brand online, you can collect these testimonials from social media and display them on your website.